Minolops pulcherrima emendata

 Minolops pulcherrima emendata is a subspecies of sea snail, a marine gastropod mollusk in the family Solariellidae.

 Description

 The height of the shell attains 2.5 mm, its diameter 5 mm.
 The penultimate whorl contains five prominent keels, all of equal strength.

+The shell is made up of 6 whorls, the last one being tricarinate, white and rounded beneath.
+Its striae are fine and close-set, with the body-whorl being pinkish or yellowish white stained with bright rose.